- Secular and the Religious in Modernity

 - Conflicts and Social Mediation

-Her research interests regard: the relation between the secular and the religious in modernity; the accommodation of cultural and religious diversity in public institutions (mainly prison and school) and in the urban space; migration issues and young migrants’ cultures and religious identities; conflicts and social mediation.
+Her research interests concern the relationship between the secular and the religious filed in modernity, the recognition of cultural and religious diversity in public institutions and in the urban space, social and educational integration, conflicts and social mediation.